ITI Courses After 10th - Courses List, Eligibility, Duration, Institution Name

 Electrician Engineering

-This course helps the students in getting basic but important knowledge about the electrical field.
+This course helps the students get basic but important knowledge about the electrical field.
 The duration of the course is two years and it comes under the engineering stream.

 Letterpress Machine Mender

-This course helps the students in getting complete knowledge of the functioning and repairing of the letterpress machine.
-The duration of the course is one year and it comes under the non-engineering stream.
+This course helps the students gain complete knowledge of the functioning and repairing of the letterpress machine.
+The duration of the course is one year, and it comes under the non-engineering stream.

 Commercial Art